 In addition to your regular web site, you might want to also consider creating an app landing page as part of your mobile app launch marketing campaign.
 Simply put, this is an online destination for communicating your app’s benefits.
 Include whatever messaging you may have created for offline or online promotions, but also consider a demonstration video that takes them through the features of the app.
 Your mobile app launch plan should ensure every piece of messaging contains a link to this page.

-3. Educate and engage users through mobile app onboarding
+3. How will you educate and engage users through onboarding?

 Once you’ve acquired app downloads through your promotional strategy, then you need to educate users as to how they can get the most from the app and conduct activities that engage them in using it.
 Easy and clear mobile app onboarding is a must, and usually within the first 30 days of download.